Is There Still Sex in the City?

 Is There Still Sex in the City? is a novel written by Candace Bushnell and published in August 2019 by Grove Press.
 It is based on Bushnell's real-life experiences after divorcing at the age of 50.
-The title of the book references Sex and the City, a book by Bushnell first published in 1997.
+The title of the book references Sex and the City, a book by Bushnell first published in 1996.

 Plot

 This book focuses on a new set of characters: Sassy, Kitty, Queenie, Tilda Tia and Marilyn.
 The book follows the women as they experience mid-life dating and relationships in the 21st century, occurring between a fictional place called "The Village" (based on the real life Hamptons) and Manhattan.
 This includes adoration from a younger man, experimenting with the dating scene on Tinder, and other explorations.

+Adaptations

+A television adaptation of the book was sold to series with a script written, but Bushnell said it "fell apart" during the COVID pandemic.
+Its current status is unknown.

+In December, 2021, Candance made her New York Stage Debut in a 1-woman play adaptation at the Daryl Roth Theatre for a limited 12 week run.